snehhhcodes/snehhhcodes/README.md

 - 💬 Always up for **tech discussions and exploring new technologies.**

-- 🛠️ Currently building skills in **MERN stack, Python, and Java** to create real-world solutions.🚀!**
+- 🛠️ Currently building skills in **MERN stack, Python, and Java** to create real-world solutions.🚀

 <h3 align="left">Connect with me:</h3>
 <p align="left">